bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-We\'re going to create a new function called **createDestinationCard**.
+We&apos;re going to create a new function called **createDestinationCard**.
-It\'s going to take four parameters, and these parameters are the data that come in from the form that somebody filled out.
+It&apos;s going to take four parameters, and these parameters are the data that come in from the form that somebody filled out.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->